ps2program/DSA_Simplied_PS2/README.md

 Plans for the month

-1. Graph
-  1. theory
-  2. DFS and BFS
+1. Graph ->theory, DFS and BFS, Questions
-  3. Questions

-2. Tress
-  1. Theory
-  2. other... update later on
+2. Tress -> Theory, other... update later on

-3. Linked List
-  1. Theory
-  2. others... update later on
+3. Linked List -> Theory, others... update later on